 Hello Fellow Readers,

-Stephanie from Denville wrote ‘I’m so excited!
+Stephanie from Denville NJ wrote ‘I’m so excited!
 I ordered a bunch of daffodil bulbs but it looks like they won’t ship until late October.’
 That’s right Stephanie, you don’t want to plant bulbs too early as it can lead to fungus or disease problems.
 Ideally, bulbs need time to root and establish themselves and should be planted at least six weeks before ground-freezing frost is expected.
 A good rule of thumb is to plant when the average nighttime temperature is between 40 and 50 degrees.
-However if you miss the ideal time, don’t wait for spring or next fall as bulbs typically won’t survive out of the ground that long.
+However, if you miss the ideal time, don’t wait for spring or next fall as bulbs typically won’t survive out of the ground that long.
 Better to plant them in the ground if tillable or in a chilled pot to give them a fighting chance.

-Samantha from Hackettstown asked for guidance on bulb selections that would extend the bloom season and that deer won’t eat.
+Samantha from Hackettstown NJ asked for guidance on bulb selections that would extend the bloom season and that deer won’t eat.
 I reached out to my colleague Marty Carson of Three Seasons who has an incredible depth of plant knowledge and is known for unique plant combinations.
 ‘You can get three to four months of continuous bloom from bulbs’ Marty advised.
-Brent and Becky Bulbs, one of our favorites, has a nifty blub finder in their catalogue and online that allows you to search by bloom time and genus to make planning a breeze.
+Brent and Becky Bulbs, one of our favorites, has a nifty blub finder in their catalog and online that allows you to search by bloom time and genus to make planning a breeze.

 You know winter is over when Glory-of-the-Snow (Chionodoxa luciliae) blooms its cheery star-like flowers.
 Essential to the early-spring garden is Siberian Squill (Scilla siberica‘Alba’), with pure white bells hanging in loose clusters.
 The all-yellow Narcissis ‘February Gold’ is one of the earliest daffodils and blooms about the same time as the not so common Iris reticulate – a very small, fragrant iris in glorious blues, white and yellow.